 - Stay hydrated

-- Try Premama’s 28-day Birth Control Cleanse to promote the breakdown and removal of excess estrogen and progestin
+- Try Premama’s 28-day Birth Control Detox to promote the breakdown and removal of excess estrogen and progestin

 - Focus on cruciferous veggies (especially broccoli sprouts)